How ancient humans cared for their pets

 Further evidence discovered in an ancient cave in southwestern Germany suggests the domestication of wolves, a likely progenitor of dogs, began perhaps even earlier, approximately 17,000 years ago.

-Mesopotamia and Ancient Egypt
+Did Mesopotamia and Ancient Egypt have pets?

 In ancient Egypt, pets were considered gifts from the gods to be cared for until death.
 In Mesopotamian art, dogs are shown as both hunters and friends.